 We had just six days in Vietnam in total and two nights in Hanoi.
 If you have a little longer check out this two week Vietnam itinerary.
 Hanoi is a fabulous city and we based ourselves in the Old Quarter.
 The Hanoi Glance Hotel is tall and narrow with only a few rooms on each floor, which is typical of Hanoi’s Old Quarter.
 The ground floor houses reception, a tour desk, a lounge area and a breakfast room at the rear making the maximum use of the compact space.
 The staff were exceptional.
 We were greeted every time we passed through the lobby and the door was always opened for us when we entered or left.
 On day one the ever helpful receptionist sorted us out with a Vietnamese SIM card through Global Connection for VND300,000 which included 8GB of data plus calls and texts.
 Vietnamese SIMs will be disconnected in a few days if not registered.
 We read countless reviews of travellers getting caught out when buying SIMs off the street so it was handy when the Hanoi Glance Hotel took care of this for us.

 The tall narrow design means drawing light to the lower floors is tricky but the Hanoi Glance Hotel conquered that with an internal atrium that streamed light from above.
 While small, the lush greenery and subtle lighting on the whitewashed walls was a nice touch in the narrow column.
 Perhaps the best feature of the Hanoi Glance Hotel was the location.
-Smack bang in the middle of the historic Old Quarter, everything was in walking distance including Hoan Kiem Lake, the Thang Long Water Puppet Theatre and the best of Hanoi’s shopping and nightlife.
+Smack bang in the middle of the historic Old Quarter, all the best Hanoi activities are within walking distance including Hoan Kiem Lake, the Thang Long Water Puppet Theatre and the best of Hanoi’s shopping and nightlife.
 Don’t miss a meal at nearby Bun Bo Nam Bo for street food for a steal or head to Red Bean for refined Vietnamese cuisine in a relaxed atmosphere.

 Deluxe Room Hanoi Glance Hotel